 Heart and circulation, Function of cardiac muscle, Cardiac pacemaker and cardiac muscle contraction, Cardiac cycle, ECG: recording and interpretation.
 Common arrhythmias and its mechanism of development, Types of blood vessels and their function, Haemodynamics of blood flow (local control systemic circulation its regulation and control).
-Peripheral resistance its regulation and effect on circulation, Arterial pulse, Blood pressure and its regulation, Cardiac output and its control, Heart sounds and murmurs Importance in circulation and control of venous return., Coronary circulation, Splanchnic, pulmonary and cerebral circulation , Triple response and cutaneous circulation, Foetal circulation and circulatory changes at birth
+Peripheral resistance its regulation and effect on circulation, Arterial pulse, Blood pressure and its regulation, Cardiac output and its control, Heart sounds and murmurs Importance in circulation and control of venous return., Coronary circulation, Splanchnic, pulmonary and cerebral circulation, Clinical Module

-- 1. Clinical significance of cardiac cycle, correlation of ECG and heart sounds to cardiac cycle

-- 2. Clinical significance of cardiac cycle, interpretation of ischemia and arrhythmias
+Clinical significance of cardiac cycle, correlation of ECG and heart sounds to cardiac cycle.
+Clinical significance of cardiac cycle, interpretation of ischemia and arrhythmias.
+Effects of hypertension.
+Clinical significance of heart sounds.
+Effects of ischemia.
+Shock RESPIRATORY SYSTEM

-- 3. Effects of hypertension

-- 4. Clinical significance of heart sounds

-- 5. Effects of ischemia

-- 6. Shock

-RESPIRATORY SYSTEM